Posts

 Image

-We have a house in the Ardèche region of southern France, and on our many visits, we have explored the surrounding countryside, crossed its rivers and mountain passes, and visited its many beautiful, medieval villages.
-We were actually beginning to feel confident that there were no major discoveries left for us in the area.
-The other day we were proven wrong!
-A local friend told us that there actually lie some hidden remnants of an ancient capital city just a few kilometers from our house.
-The more than 2000-year-old ruins of what was once the center of the Gallo-Roman country of Helvia lie atop the Jastre mountain, with no road signs or tourist brochures giving any indication of their existence.
-They lie concealed by wilderness and have been lost to common memory for centuries.
-This we had to explore, and like two modern-day Indiana Joneses, we decided yesterday to climb the mountain and try to find this apparent ghost city.
-It was ...
+We have a house in the Ardèche region of southern France, and on our many visits over the years, we have explored the countryside quite a lot.
+We have crossed its rivers, driven through the mountain passes, and visited many of the old medieval villages.
+We were actually beginning to feel confident that there were no major surprises left for us in the area.
+The other day we were proven completely wrong.
+A local friend told us that some hidden remnants of an ancient capital city actually lie just a few kilometers from our house.
+The ruins of what was once the center of the Gallo-Roman country of Helvia are more than 2000 years old.
+They sit atop the Jastre mountain, with no road signs or tourist brochures giving any indication that they even exist.
+They are completely covered by wilderness and have been lost to common memory for centuries.
+This was something we simply had to explore, and like two modern-day Indiana Joneses, we decided yesterday to climb the mountain and try to find this...

 Seizing the night